docusign/extension-app-file-output-cloud-storage-reference-implementation/README.md

 ## Introduction
 This reference implementation models the use case of taking an agreement PDF sent by the Docusign platform using a file archive extension app and storing it either locally or with the cloud provider of choice (AWS, Azure, or GCP).

+## Hosted Version (no setup required)
+You can use the hosted version of this reference implementation by directly uploading the manifest file located in the root of the repository: `hosted.manifest.json` to the Docusign Developer Console.
+See [Upload your manifest and create the file archive app](#3-upload-your-manifest-and-create-the-file-archive-app).

+**Note:** The provided manifest includes `clientId` and `clientSecret` values used in the sample authentication connection.
+These do not authenticate to a real system, but the hosted reference implementation requires these exact values.

 ## Choose Your Setup: Local or Cloud Deployment
 If you want to run the app locally using Node.js and ngrok, follow the [Local Setup Instructions](#local-setup-instructions) below.